Complete Guide For Solar Power New Brunswick 2020

 - “How big does my system need to be?”

 - “How much will it cost?”

-Determining the size of system you need is as simple as knowing how much energy you use during the course of a year.
+To determine the size of system that you need, you only need to know how much energy you use during the course of a year.
 Your monthly NB Power Bill will show your usage (in kWh) similar to the photo below:

-So let’s pretend you added up your power bills and determined that you use 10,000kWh over the course of a year, you would then do the above calculation and determine that you need a 8.76kW solar panel system!
+For example, let’s pretend that you added up your power bills and determined that you use 10,000kWh over the course of a year.
+You would then do the above calculation and determine that you need a 8.76kW solar panel system!

 10,000kWh / 1,142h = 8.76kW